pierman1/real-time-web-final/readme.md

 * [x] View each other playlists (on different routes)
 * [x] User check (for doubles)

-Verder heb ik de applicatie live staan en deze is te bezoeken op:
+Deployed app on heroku:
 https://spotify-share-playlist.herokuapp.com/

-### Wishlist
+### 11 Wishlist

-* [x] Mogelijkheid om door te klikken op een specifieke afspeellijst en hier bij de desbetreffende nummers op vragen.
+* [x] Possibility to click on a specific playlist and request the songs in this playlist
-* [ ] In plaats van de gebruikers op te slaan in een array met objecten, hiervoor een database gebruiken.
+* [ ] Instead of saving users in an array of objects, use a database (MongoDB).
-* [ ] De currently playing muziek per gebruiker tonen, zodat de gebruikers op de hoogte kunnen blijven van wie wat aan het luisteren is.
-* [ ] Het kunnen liken van afspeellijsten.
-En vervolgens deze kunnen afspelen.
+* [ ] Show currently playing songs, so users can see what people are listening (realtime)
-* [ ] Het kunnen zien wie er daadwerkelijk online is.
+* [ ] Saving playlists to your account
-* [ ] Opslaan op de server/of lokaal wie er in gelogt is.
-Zodat je als je terug gaat nog ziet wie er ingelogt is.
+* [ ] Session storage > to avoid logging in alltime

 **Resources:**